MykolaBova/100-days-of-code/log.md

 **Thoughts:** React is still easy.
 It's a little bit frustrating, have the feeling like I missed smth here.

+### R1D10 April 5, Thursday

+**Today's Progress:** Spent more time on React Course.

+**Thoughts:** It will so hard and busy day, but I can manage to do my study work for these challenge.
+So proud of myself.

 <!-- **Today's Progress:**